 No doubt about it, it’s a trendy topic that often finds its way into discussions about contingent workforce management.
 And while there is not yet any solid evidence supporting the revolution that “giggers” keep talking about (e.g. it might help if we actually knew who they are), what we do know is that technology has lowered the barrier or “democratized” the ability for skilled workers to deliver their services.
 We also know that companies have an increasing appetite for the terms and conditions of this style of engagement.
 And finally, we know that clever people are investing in their own income diversity and that technology is enabling them to do it.
 However, according to CXC Corp Services MD, Connor Heaney, “Companies operating and engaging workers in the gig economy face two major headwinds.
 The US Department of Labor is set to focus on the employment status of those workers and will be challenging those companies to ensure that workers are bona fidae contractors and not disguised employees.
 The second major headwind is the workers themselves, who are bringing class actions to against the gig companies to ensure that they are recognized as employees, not contractors.
 The implications of this are huge as the gig economy companies presently can keep costs down by engaging contractors but if those contractors become employees then its likely that costs will go up and the gig companies will lose one of their major competitive advantages.

 Common sense tells us that companies who employ these people and get it right from a compliance perspective will reap a share of the resulting added value.

-Contact one of our global teams to discuss how we assist companies in over 60 countries with compliant contractor engagement and management.
+Contact one of our global teams to discuss how CXC Global assists companies in over 60 countries with compliant contingent worker engagement and management.